Things You'll Need

 Help children fill the pillow case with straw and push it down onto the wooden dowel.
 Push the bottom of the pillow case down under the collar of the shirt.

 Ask the children to finish off the scarecrow with accessories.
-They can put shoes on his feet, a hat on his head or whatever other silly touches they want to use.
+They can put shoes on his feet, gloves on his hands, a scarf or neckerchief around his neck, a hat on his head or whatever other silly touches they want to use.
+Poke the stem of a bubble pipe into his mouth to give your homemade scarecrow a down-home look.